luispedro/luispedro_org/content/simplecms/index.rst

 <http://papsonline.org/>`__.
 The previous day, I might spend in the Washington
 DC area.

-In July 20-25, I will be in Lisbon for the `Lisbon Machine Learning School
+On July 20-25, I will be in Lisbon for the `Lisbon Machine Learning School
 <http://lxmls.it.pt/Home.html>`_, where I will be giving a lab tutorial on
 Python and machine learning.

+On August 11-14, I will be in Chicago for the `ATHE Conference
+<http://www.athe.org/node/19>`__, where, with Rita Reis, I will present a paper
+as part of the Theatre and Social Change Focus Group.

 `Email me <mailto:luis@luispedro.org>`__ if you want to set up meetings at any of these opportunities.